Note: This post relates to content in the eighth edition of the MLA Handbook. For up-to-date guidance, see the ninth edition of the MLA Handbook.

 To cite materials from physical archives, follow the MLA format template.
 In general, list the author, if given, and then the title or a description of the work.
 If the work is contained in a collection, list the collection name as the title of the container.
 Include any other elements that apply.
-The library or institution where the collection can be found may be listed as part of the container or as part of the location, but box, file, and manuscript numbers should always be listed in the “Location” slot.
+In the Location element, list the library or institution where the collection is held as well as any box, file, and manuscript numbers.
 Below are examples of works-cited-list entries for archival material found in print and online.

 Complete Work

-In the following entry, the library housing the manuscript is in the “Location” slot:
+In the following entry, the library housing the manuscript is in the Location element:

 Chaucer, Geoffrey.
 The Canterbury Tales.
 Circa 1400-10, British Library, London, Harley MS 7334.